-What is the end-game?
+What is the End Game?

-This is where I get confused because the tactics used in 2012 were exploiting TimThumb, fundamentally different than web-based brute-force attacks against CMS administrator panels.
+The tactics used in 2012 were exploiting TimThumb, fundamentally different than web-based brute-force attacks against CMS administrator panels.

-That finding comes from Arbor Networks, which said that attackers had compromised numerous PHP Web applications, such as Joomla, as well as many WordPress sites, many of which were using an outdated version of the TimThumb plug-in.
+This finding comes from Arbor Networks, which said that attackers had compromised numerous PHP Web applications, such as Joomla, as well as many WordPress sites, many of which were using an outdated version of the TimThumb plug-in.
 After compromising the sites, attackers then loaded toolkits onto the sites that turned them into DDoS attack launch pads. – Information Week Security

-In this scenario, the attackers were making use of a Remote File Inclusion (RFI) vulnerability, not an authentication vulnerability that comes from poor access control – i.e., poor passwords..
+In this scenario, the attackers were making use of a Remote File Inclusion (RFI) vulnerability, not an authentication vulnerability that comes from poor access control – i.e., poor passwords.

-A self-described hacktivist group, the Cyber fighters of Izz ad-din Al qassam, has taken credit for organizing the related Operation Ababil, which it claims is a grassroots campaign to protest the recent release of a film that mocked the founder of Islam. – InformationWeek Security
+A self-described hacktivist group, the Cyber Fighters of Izz ad-din Al qassam, has taken credit for organizing the related Operation Ababil, which it claims is a grassroots campaign to protest the recent release of a film that mocked the founder of Islam. – InformationWeek Security

 Is this attack similar and run by hacktivists?
-I honestly don’t know, haven’t seen any evidence of that at all.
-Why is this important?
-To me, the people behind the attacks are as important as the attacks themselves, they help us understand intent.
+I haven’t seen any evidence of that at all.
+But to me, the people behind the attacks are just as important as the attacks themselves.
+They help us understand intent.

 There are many things that can be done once access is gained.
 The creation and distribution of a large botnet is only one of them.
 In our experience once a compromise occurs two things happen: